-This course is a survey of national literature from Whitman to the present.
+This course is a survey of literature of a diverse range of authors and perspectives from Whitman to the present.
 Spring.

 3223.
 Medieval and Renaissance English Literature.

 This course presents the chief period, movements, and greatest authors of English literature from its beginnings to the end of the sixteenth century.
 Fall of even-numbered years.